Vikascoder1/Login/README.md

  CHECK IN .env file and Uncomment the local mongodbUri and comment the mongodb atlas uri Make sure you have MongoDB installed and running on your local machine.
+In mongodb compass, create new connection with : mongodb://localhost:27017/Vikas12 and click on connect

 ##Running the Project
 ##1.
 Start the Backend Server